chrisd12348765/traveling_salesman_visualization/README.md

 ## Usage

 To view this program on your own, you will need a code editor or IDE (Visual Studio Code is reccomended if you don't have one).
-Next, download the files by pressing the clone button on GitHub, and open it in VSCode.
+Next, download the files by pressing the <> Code button on GitHub and then Download.
+Next, unzip the download and then open [tsp_visualization.py](travelling_salesman_visualization/tsp_visualization.py) in VSCode.
-Ensure you have the packages installed on your computer that are shown in the [requirements.txt](travelling_salesman_visualization) file, as well as [Python](https://www.python.org/downloads/).
+Ensure you have the packages installed on your computer that are shown in the [requirements.txt](travelling_salesman_visualization/requirements.txt) file, as well as [Python](https://www.python.org/downloads/).
 Finally, press the play/run button in VSCode.